GAchuzia/notes/CONTRIBUTING.md

 ### Reminders

-- Please be nice, or you'll make me sad (and I'll reject your PR and implement your suggestion myself >:D )
+- Please be constructive when offering criticism, or you'll make me sad (and I'll reject your PR and implement your suggestions myself >:D )
 - Do **NOT** share answers to assignments/labs/midterms/exams in your PR,  that's an auto-reject.